Integrating Neural Operators with Diffusion Models Improves Spectral Representation in Turbulence Modeling: Results

 We train a U-Net as the neural operator to learn the evolution of $d$.
 The neural operator takes the states at 4 previous timesteps as the input and predicts the next time step as output.
 During training, the ground truth data is provided as the input.
 But while validating and testing, the ground truth data at only $t= 0, \Delta t, 2 \Delta t, 3 \Delta t$ is available.
 So the neural operator performs an auto-regressive rollout to infer the future states.
 The setup of the neural operator is consistent with that demonstrated in \cite{gupta2022towards}.

 In \autoref{fig: buoyancy}, we visualize the ground truth simulation in the first row, predictions of the neural operator in the second row, and that of the diffusion models conditioned on the neural operator's output in the third row.
 We compare the spectral distribution of each of the simulations in row 4.
 We can observe the over-smoothening in the fields predicted by the neural operator.
 The diffusion model conditioned on the neural operator achieves better spectral similarity with the ground truth, compared to the neural operator alone.
+Additionally, we investigate the impact of the neural operator on the diffusion model's prediction by varying the number of trainable parameters of the neural operator in \autoref{sec:discussion}.
 Furthermore, we perform POD to analyze the energy decay spectrum and to visualize \& compare the POD modes of the Ground Truth, UNet, and UNet + Diffusion Model in \autoref{fig: pod_buoyancy}.
-Again, the proposed framework demonstrates a better alignment with true modes than the neural operator alone.
+The proposed framework demonstrates a better alignment with true modes than the neural operator alone.
+Although the buoyancy-driven flow with $\nu=10^{-2}$ is not an example of a turbulent system, this test case effectively demonstrates the spectral bias suffered by neural operators/networks towards low frequencies.